adamnemecek/SwiftMIDI/README.md

 These functions are needed when iterating over the packets in a packetList without copying the packet.
 `MIDIPacketNext` from the CoreMIDI API works with pointer-offsets.
 The next packet must follow the current packet in the same memory block.

-[MIDIPacketList.swift](Common/MIDIPacketList.swift) for a use of these functions
+See [MIDIPacketList.swift](Common/MIDIPacketList.swift) for a use of these functions.

 ### 2. PacketListInit, PacketListAdd